 The Bush Administration considered the Agreed Framework in its North Korea policy review in the spring of 2001.
 Among the options it considered was a proposal floated by the Clinton Administration in 2000 to eliminate one of the light water reactors and substitute conventional power facilities of equal capacity.
 President Bush's policy statement of June 6, 2001, declared an objective of "improved implementation of the Agreed Framework relating to North Korea's nuclear activities."
-According to Administration officials, the policy will seek to bring North Korea into compliance with its obligations to the IAEA prior to the point when the Agreed Framework specifies that North Korea must come into compliance.
-U.S. officials reportedly have said that point will come in the second half of 2003 or in 2004 when construction of the first light water reactor will reach the stage of delivery of nuclear components.
-However, the IAEA states that, once North Korea allows a full range of IAEA inspections, the IAEA will need three to four years to determine whether North Korea is in full compliance with the Nuclear Non-Proliferation Treaty.
-Administration officials point out that if North Korea does not meet its obligations to the IAEA considerably before 2003, the light water reactor project would be suspended in late 2003, perhaps up to four years, until the IAEA was allowed to complete its work.
+According to Administration officials, the policy insists that North Korea soon begin the process of coming into full compliance with its obligations to the IAEA.
+The Administration asserts that North Korea must begin this process well prior to the point when the Agreed Framework specifies that North Korea must be in full compliance, since the IAEA states that, once North Korea allows a full range of IAEA inspections, the IAEA will need three to four years to determine whether North Korea is in full compliance with the Nuclear Non-Proliferation Treaty.
+U.S. officials reportedly have said that point will come by 2005 when construction of the first light water reactor will reach the stage of delivery of nuclear components.
+Beginning in July 2001, Administration officials warned that if North Korea does not begin the process of compliance with obligations to the IAEA, the Administration would suspend the light water reactor project.
+State Department spokesman Richard Boucher declared on November 30, 2001, that North Korea must start compliance "now" and that: "You have to start early.
+It's not a matter of showing up the day before the containment vessel [carrying the nuclear components] arrives; it's a matter of working over a period of something like three years."

 North Korea has rejected the Bush Administration's call for earlier compliance with the IAEA.
-Statements by Bush Administration officials, including the President, in November 2001 pressed North Korea to begin cooperation with the IAEA immediately.
+In March 2002, the Bush Administration used the right of waiver and refused to issue a certification to Congress that North Korea was complying with the Agreed Framework.